Fusion-Party-Aus/Formal-Documents/Constitution.md

 3. The Committee may reject an individual’s application (submitted individually or as part of a bulk application) if the Committee believes the applicant's membership of the Association will not advance the purposes of the Association.

-4. If the Committee rejects an individual’s application, they must notify the Branch and the applicant in writing of its decision as soon as practicable after the decision is made.
+4. If the Committee rejects an individual’s application, it must notify the Branch and the applicant of its decision in writing as soon as practicable after the decision is made.

 5. If the Committee rejects the application, it must return any money accompanying the application to the applicant.